 Summertime is upon us, and that means the start of wedding season!
 Whether you’re a hopeless romantic who cried watching 27 Dresses, a distant relative of the bride, the maid of honor, or are just there for the food, it’s always fun to be a wedding guest.

-After you’ve sent in your RSVP though, it can sometimes be difficult to figure out just what to wear!
+After you’ve sent in your RSVP though, it can be difficult to find the perfect summer wedding outfit!
 Appropriate wedding attire can differ vastly depending on the venue and time of day.

 Before we get to the outfits though, read on for a few basic guidelines to follow when choosing wedding attire:

 - The Woman in White: It’s okay if your wedding guest dress has a pattern with a white background, but it shouldn’t “read” as white from a distance.
 It’s still best to avoid ivory, cream, and even very pale peach or pink shades.

 - Skip the Clubwear: What works for Saturday night doesn’t necessarily work for a wedding.
 Keep in mind that the bride and groom’s grandparents and other older relatives will likely be in attendance, so skip the skin-tight, low-cut dresses and micro-mini skirts.
 The same goes for daring cut-outs or ultra-low backs.
 A good rule of thumb: your hemline shouldn’t be above your fingertips when your arms are at your sides.

 - Cold Shoulder: Many houses of worship require shoulders to be covered, so make sure to bring along some sort of outerwear if you’re planning on wearing a sleeveless dress.

 This summer wedding outfit, though trendy, could definitely be worn for a church wedding.
 Your shoulders are covered (important for church weddings!) and the hem of the dress is most definitely not too short.